ftnt-cse/soc_simulator/README.md

 - Provides variables (Tags) to be used in scenario to keep the content dynamic and relevant
 - Automatically uploads the scenario playbooks to FortiSOAR
 - Automatically create FortiSOAR dependencies (users, picklist entries)
-- Automatically sends dependent syslogs to SIEM prior to triggering the scenario
 - Checks whether the dependent connectors are: Installed, Configured, Set to default
 - Configurable Alerts transition, could be manual (Key press) or a time laps between alerts
 - Easy framework to add custom scenarios (copy/paste source_data and playbook collections from FortiSOAR)